SunstriderEmu/sunstrider-legacy/doc/install_linux.md

 	- **LogsDir***: Because you'll probably want logs.
 See info in conf file.
 I suggest setting this `<root_install_folder>/logs` (create the folder yourself).

 Local realmlist entries are already configured in database for BC and LK, so you don't need to add one yourself for development.
-If you need to, just look at the structure of the `realmlist` table in the `auth` database.

 Some dummy accounts are already in the database, from `test1` to `test5`.
 The password are the usernames.